-As of 2020, a flower garden and a vegetable gardens are up and running, totaling 60 beds in a space less than 0.3 acres.
+We grow a flower garden and a produce garden, totaling about 65 beds in a space less than 0.3 acres.
 All of the gardens are made using no-till, raised beds.
-This means that instead of tilling the existing soil, we build upwards, using soil rich in organic matter.
+This means that instead of tilling down into the existing soil, we build upwards, using soil rich in organic matter.
 This method has many benefits, especially in terms of increasing long-term soil health instead of disrupting it.
 To help make soil for our raised beds, and put our old garden vegetation and food scraps to a good use, we have a series of compost piles.

 We start all our vegetable plants from seeds.
 While we rely a lot on the natural fertility of the soil in our raised beds to help our plants grow, we also add natural fertilizers.
-Our main source of fertilizer is one we make from the leaves of comfrey plants, a water-and-leaf mixture often called 'comfrey tea'.
-We grow the plants; the plants' remarkable taproots capture nutrients from the deep in the soil, and then we feed those nutrients back into the garden.
-This is a small example of our philosophy with everything on the farm: work with the earth, not against it.
-We also use other practices such as cover cropping to help return key nutrients like nitrogen to the soil.
+For example, we use the leaves of comfrey plants to make a water-and-leaf mixture called 'comfrey tea'.
+The comfrey's taproots capture nutrients from the deep in the soil, and then we feed those nutrients back into the garden.
+This is a example of our philosophy with everything on the farm: work with the earth, not against it.
+We also use other practices such as cover cropping to help return nutrients like nitrogen to the soil.

 We also invite and welcome beneficial insects into our gardens.
 The right insects can greatly increase productivity in a vegetable garden, and can also be a key part of pest control.
 That's one of the reasons why our flower garden is right next to our vegetable garden!
 Concetta also raises hives of bees.
 Someday they'll make honey for us, but they're also wonderful pollinators to have around.